FEUP-LDTS-2023/project-l06gr03/README.md

 **The Pattern**

 The **Factory Method** Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
-It promotes the creation of objects through a common interface
+It promotes the creation of objects through a common interface.

 **Implementation**